montanaflynn/proxy-tunnel/README.md

 # proxy-tunnel

-Proxy all http and https requests through a tunnel.
+Proxy all http and https requests through a tunnel and optionally sends data to APIanalytics.com.

-**Note**: Requires Node.js version >= 0.11.13 as it uses native promises.

 ![Screencast of the proxy](https://i.imgur.com/1IztvqA.gif)